nixworks/public/news/2005/04/14/index.md

 ##### Paparazzi
 ### [ Three paparazzi who were pursuing Diana and Dodi Al-Fayed when they died face a new trial in France. ](/news/2005/04/14/three-paparazzi-who-were-pursuing-diana-and-dodi-al-fayed-when-they-died-face-a-new-trial-in-france.md)
-_Context: paparazzi, Dodi Al-Fayed, grandmother_
+_Context: Dodi Al-Fayed, paparazzi, grandmother_

 ##### Murray-Darling basin
 ### [ Funding difficulties threaten the Murray-Darling basin river system in Australia. ](/news/2005/04/14/funding-difficulties-threaten-the-murrayadarling-basin-river-system-in-australia.md)
-_Context: Murray-Darling basin, river system_
+_Context: river system, Murray-Darling basin_

 ##### Schapelle Corby
 ### [ The trial of Schapelle Corby, an Australian facing drug smuggling charges in Indonesia, is adjourned after she collapses in the Bali courtroom. ](/news/2005/04/14/the-trial-of-schapelle-corby-an-australian-facing-drug-smuggling-charges-in-indonesia-is-adjourned-after-she-collapses-in-the-bali-courtr.md)
-_Context: Indonesia, Bali, drug smuggling, Schapelle Corby_
+_Context: Bali, Schapelle Corby, drug smuggling, Indonesia_

 ##### Bulgaria
 ### [ Bulgaria sends a diplomatic mission to Libya to seek a solution to the ongoing criminal prosecution of five nurses from Bulgaria for an HIV outbreak among Benghazi children. ](/news/2005/04/14/bulgaria-sends-a-diplomatic-mission-to-libya-to-seek-a-solution-to-the-ongoing-criminal-prosecution-of-five-nurses-from-bulgaria-for-an-hiv.md)
-_Context: Bulgaria, HIV trial in Libya, HIV, Libya, Benghazi_
+_Context: HIV trial in Libya, HIV, Bulgaria, Benghazi, Libya_

 ##### Craig Murray
 ### [ Craig Murray, former UK ambassador to Uzbekistan, will contest election seat against UK Foreign Minister Jack Straw in order to highlight Straw's alleged use of false confessions extracted by CIA torture in Uzbekistan. ](/news/2005/04/14/craig-murray-former-uk-ambassador-to-uzbekistan-will-contest-election-seat-against-uk-foreign-minister-jack-straw-in-order-to-highlight-s.md)
-_Context: Craig Murray, Uzbekistan, Jack Straw, Foreign Minister, ambassador_
+_Context: Craig Murray, ambassador, Jack Straw, Foreign Minister, Uzbekistan_

 ##### Marburg virus
 ### [ In the face of the spread of the Marburg virus, the Angolan government tries to curb traditional funerary practice of kissing and hugging the dead for farewell.
 The death toll is already over 210. ](/news/2005/04/14/in-the-face-of-the-spread-of-the-marburg-virus-the-angolan-government-tries-to-curb-traditional-funerary-practice-of-kissing-and-hugging-t.md)